MANIPULATOR

 History:

-(Avengers I#178 (fb) - BTS) - The Manipulator allied himself with the Company's agents Marsden and Stern, plotting to convict a quartet of crimelords.
+(Avengers I#178 (fb) - BTS) - The Manipulator allied himself with "the Company's" agents Marsden and Stern, plotting to convict a quartet of crimelords.
 The Manipulator employed the woman Winnie as part of his plan to use the Beast to accomplish his mission.

 (Captain America I#242 (fb) - BTS) - The Manipulator accepted payment from Brian Muldoon to "bump off" Captain America.

 (Captain America I#242) - The Manipulator brought Captain America to his base, where he used robots and illusions to pit Captain America's nature as the living symbol of freedom against his nature as the ultimate soldier.
-The Manipulator used false versions of the Avengers (Iron Man, Thor, Vision), Peggy Carter, Sharon Carter, Dum Dum Dugan, the Falcon, Nick Fury, Gabe Jones, the Red Skull against Captain America, all the while trying to calm Muldoon, who was furious when the Manipulator kept letting chances to kill Captain America pass.
-Eventually Muldoon got tired of waiting and went after Captain America himself when the hero seemed to collapse in despair after witnessing a re-creation of Sharon Carter's seeming death by fire.
+The Manipulator used false versions of the Avengers (Iron Man, Thor, Vision), Peggy Carter, Sharon Carter, Dum Dum Dugan, the Falcon, Nick Fury, Gabe Jones, and the Red Skull against Captain America, all the while trying to calm Muldoon, who was furious when the Manipulator kept letting chances to kill Captain America pass.
+Eventually Muldoon got tired of waiting and went after Captain America himself, when the hero seemed to collapse in despair after witnessing a re-creation of Sharon Carter's seeming death by fire.
 Captain America, who had been faking, dropped Muldoon, after which the Manipulator--who claimed to have known Captain America would not fall for his tricks, and to have actually been studying Muldoon rather than Cap--revealed his presence.
 The Manipulator explained how he was interested in seeing how helpless Captain America would have to appear before Muldoon overcame his fear of him enough to personally attack him.
-The Manipulator further explained that he had committed no crime and to have actually helped Captain America by flushing Muldoon out in a controlled situation.
+The Manipulator further explained that he had committed no crime, and had actually helped Captain America by flushing Muldoon out in a controlled situation.

-Muldoon revived and shot at Captain America, who deflected the bullet with his shield and then took out Muldoon.
+Muldoon revived and shot at Captain America, who deflected the bullet with his shield and then knocked out Muldoon.
 However, Cap was then surprised to see that the bullet had hit the Manipulator in the face, revealing him to be a robot.
-The Manipulator mocked Captain America's claims, fully believing himself to be as human as Captain America, until he reached up and touched the exposed circuitry on his face.
+The Manipulator mocked Captain America's claims, fully believing himself to be as human as Captain America himself, until he reached up and touched the exposed circuitry on his face.
 Unable to cope with not being human and to have been the ultimate victim of manipulation, the Manipulator shut down and collapsed.

 Comments: Created by Steve Gerber, Carmine Infantino, and Rudy Nebres.